zhengqigao/hbsattn/README.md

 ## Acknowledgements

 Our implementation is inspired by the following repos.
-Note that previous existing block sparse attention implementation have different emphasis, and to the best of my understanding, ours is the only provide `q_block_size!=k_block_size`.
+Note that previous existing block sparse attention implementation have different emphasis, so please choose according to your need.

 1. [block_sparse_attn from Han Lab](https://github.com/mit-han-lab/Block-Sparse-Attention)
 2. [Triton implementation of FlashAttention](https://github.com/Dao-AILab/flash-attention/blob/main/flash_attn/flash_attn_triton.py)